-Person B stops this madness and reaches out to Person A via some other channel (phone call, instant message, physical visit, smoke signals, etc.).
+Person B stops this madness and reaches out to Person A via some other channel (phone call, instant message, video conference, physical visit, smoke signals, etc.).

 It’s perfectly fine to send a summary email of the discussion, but don’t try to have the discussion using email.

 Deleting, replying, and archiving messages in your inbox will go a long way towards getting you to an empty inbox.
 However, those actions can only occur after the damage has been done (i.e., the email lands in your inbox).
 It is far better to preemptively keep emails from getting into your inbox altogether.
 One of the best ways to do this is to set up a filter that automatically performs an action on a message based on criteria you establish.
-Does the office cafeteria send a weekly menu?
-Create a filter that automatically files those emails into your “Bland But Convenient Lunch Options” folder.
-Does the avid runners at your office (who you don’t even work with) keep emailing you with requests to fund their next 10k or half marathon?
-Send an email to them with you bank account and routing number with the subject “Use Wisely” and automatically filter those messages into your “Pay It Forward” folder.
+Do you get emails from restaurants you often frequent?
+Create a filter that automotically moves those items out of your inbox and into a folder titled “Restaurants”.
+Do you get emails from you bank account with balance and transaction information?
+Automatically filter those into a folder called “Finances”.